LynetteLiu2333/Shopping-List-Mobile-React-App/README.md

 ## Overview

-This project is a mobile application designed to simplify shopping list management with a user-friendly interface.
-Users can interact with their list dynamically; each item can be instantly removed with a click.
-Leveraging Firebase for real-time data storage and synchronization aims to streamline online shopping list organization for users.
+This project is a revamped version of the original VanillaJS mobile application, now built using React.
+It is designed to simplify shopping list management with a user-friendly interface.
+Users can dynamically interact with their list, removing items instantly with a click.
+Leveraging Firebase for real-time data storage and synchronization, this project aims to streamline online shopping list organization for users.

 ### Screenshot